romilpatel13/Online-Voting-System/readme.md

 # Online Voting System #

-I have used JSP and servlets with validations to develop Online voting system as a part of my 2nd-sem project.
+I have used JSP and servlets with validations to develop Online Voting System as a part of my 2nd-sem project.

 As a backend I have used H2 database, which is fully developed in java and is very light weight database.